JPablo13/bugbounty-tools-guides/README.md

 # 🛡️ Bug Bounty Tools Guides

-Repository that compiles **detailed guides and explanations** on the main tools used in **Bug Bounty, Pentesting, and Offensive Cybersecurity**.
+This repository compiles detailed guides and explanations on the main tools used in Bug Bounty, Pentesting, and Offensive Cybersecurity.
+You will also find guides to help you understand the most relevant vulnerabilities.
 Here you will find how they work, examples of use, and references to optimize your security testing.

 ---